pitt-cdm/2019spring/schedule.md

 Th 2/14 |	Visual argument preview
 Tu 2/19	| Visual argument full draft
 Tu 2/26	| Visual argument final-for-now draft

+<div class="alert alert-info">I’ll fill in the rest of these lessons and homeworks online, as we go, but here are the essential dates:</div>

 <h2 id="unit-4">Unit IV: Webslinging (HTML + CSS markup)</h2>